jsawaya/eigenframe/web/docs/initial-setup.md

 2. You may want to create a new GitHub repository for your own EigenFrame projects.
     - You may clone the EigenFrame repository as an example

-3. Decide your EigenFrame devops workflow
+3. Decide your EigenFrame devops workflow - choose a method to edit your source files:
-    * First choose a method to edit your source files:
+1. You might get a [Simple Text Editor] from the Google Playstore, there are many.
-        a.
-You might get a [Simple Text Editor] from the Google Playstore, there are many.
+2. Or you might use an editor in Termux (emacs, vim, etc.)
-        b.
-Or you might use an editor in Termux (emacs, vim, etc.)
+  * With this option, you'll want to get a bluetooth keyboard, or software interface like "Vysor".
-            With this option, you'll want to get a bluetooth keyboard, or software interface like "Vysor".
+3. Better yet, use your PC and favorite IDE to edit source files
-        c.
-Better yet, use your PC and favorite IDE to edit source files This method probably supports JSON format checks, git/github integration, and much more.
+  * This method probably supports JSON format checks, git/github integration, and much more.
-            But these files will need to be accessible in some way to your Android device
+  * But these files will need to be accessible in some way to your Android device
     - You could copy files through usb
     - Or you could push to your github repository and let Android EigenFrame get url requests from there.
     - Or you might happen to have a web-service running on your pc (or vm).
     - Better yet, you might run sshd on your pc (or vm) and use the builtin EigenFrame ssh/sftp interface to access static (and dynamic) components directly.
 So many choices.